Discover how being mindless can affect your productivity and cause unnecessary stress in 4 steps.

 - When did you last feel relax and not overwhelmed?

-We’re constantly rushing from one appointment to another; from a meeting to the next one; yet, our to-do list(s) only seem to grow.
+We’re always rushing from one appointment to another; from a meeting to the next one; yet, our to-do list(s) only seems to grow.

 While a mindful person is aware of him/herself, a mindless one has no purpose.